Hibza-Kudari/ScanPayGo/README.md

 - Wallet deducted automatically on scan
 - Prevents double payment

-### 🔁 Refund System
-- Passengers can request refunds for PAID tickets
-- Refund reason required
-- Admin can approve or reject refunds
-- Approved refunds are credited back to wallet
-- Rejected refunds include admin feedback

 ### 🛠 Admin Features
 - Secure admin login
 - Add / edit / delete buses
 - View all tickets
 - Seat occupancy visualization
-- Approve / reject refund requests
 - Ticket management

+## 🚧 Planned Improvements
+- **Refund system** — database schema (refund_status, refund_reason, refund_response) is already in place, but the request/approval routes are not yet implemented.
+Planned flow: passengers request a refund on PAID tickets with a reason, admins approve or reject from a dedicated dashboard, and approved refunds are credited back to the wallet automatically.

 ## 🧱 Tech Stack
 - Backend: Flask (Python)